toodrippyethan/ETHAFR297_fto2401_GroupA_EthanAfrika-Peters/README.md

 1. **Skills Analysis**:

     - List your current skills and areas of expertise.
+    - Good at Working in a team or alone
+    - Good at Communicating

     - Identify skills you need to develop or improve.
 2. **Interests and Values**: